-Define procedures for selection of individuals to serve on other ICANN bodies, in particular on the ICANN Board, and implement any roles assigned to the Address Council in such procedures.
+Define procedures for selecting individuals to serve on other ICANN bodies, including the ICANN Board, and perform any roles assigned to the Address Council in such procedures.

-Provide advice to the Board of ICANN on number resource allocation policy, in conjunction with the RIRs.
+Advise the ICANN Board on number resource allocation policy, in conjunction with the RIRs.

-Develop procedures for conducting business in support of their responsibilities, in particular for the appointment of an Address Council Chair and definition of the Chair’s responsibilities.
-The ASO MoU requires all such procedures to be submitted to the Executive Council of the Number Resource Organization for approval.
+Develop procedures for conducting business in support of the Address Council’s responsibilities, including appointing an Address Council Chair and defining the Chair’s responsibilities.
+The ASO MoU requires all such procedures to be submitted to the NRO EC for approval.

 3. Members

-The Address Council shall be composed of members as described and provided for in the ASO MoU.
+The composition of the Address Council is prescribed in the ASO MoU and the NRO MoU.

 4. Officers

-The Address Council shall be composed of members as described and provided for in the ASO MoU.
+The Address Council shall elect officers as provided in this Section.

 4.1.
 Number

-The officers of the Address Council shall include a Chair, two co-Chair and such other officers as the Executive Council of the Number Resource Organization may determine.
+The officers of the Address Council shall include a Chair, two Vice Chairs, and such other officers as the NRO EC may determine.

 4.2.
-Duties of the Address Council Chair
+Duties of the Chair

+The Chair shall perform the following duties:

-Leading the ASO AC to carry out its established functions and ensure that it follows approved operating procedures.
+Lead the Address Council in carrying out its established functions and ensure that it follows these Operating Procedures.

-Ensuring the ASO AC has an approved work plan for that year and overseeing the implementation of the same.
+Ensure that the Address Council establishes an approved work plan for each year and oversee the implementation of the same.

-Ensuring the performance assessment is carried out of ASO AC appointees to different committees
+Appoint Address Council members to various committees and ensure that appointees carry out their assigned duties.

-Liaising with the NRO EC as appropriate
+Liaise with the NRO EC as appropriate.

-Liaising with ICANN and other bodies within ICANN as appropriate
+Liaise with ICANN and other bodies within ICANN as appropriate.

-Maintaining a consistent understanding of the scope of ASO AC
+Help ensure a consistent understanding of the scope and role of the Address Council.

 4.3.
 Duties of Vice Chairs

-Vice Chairs are appointed by the Chair of ASO AC and act as support and backup for the Chair and may be requested by the Chair to act on its behalf in presentations, meetings or other forums.
+Vice Chairs are appointed by the Chair.
+Vice Chairs shall support the Chair and may be requested by the Chair to act on the Chair’s behalf in presentations, meetings, or other fora.

-During extraordinary circumstances where the Chair is unable to fulfil the role, the Vice Chairs are expected to confer and agree to nominate one of the Vice Chair to act in the Chair’s capacity.
+During extraordinary circumstances where the Chair is unable to fulfil the role, the Vice Chairs may appoint one of the Vice Chairs to temporarily act in the Chair’s capacity.

 4.4.
-Procedure for Election of ASO AC Chair and Vice Chairs
+Procedure for Electing the Chair and Vice Chairs

 4.4.1.
-Chair and Vice-chair Term Limits
+Chair and Vice Chair Term Limits

-The chair and vice-chairs are selected for a term of one year.
-The chair and vice-chairs terms will extend through the first meeting of the new year if a new chair has not been selected.
-The chair will be ineligible to serve as chair for one year after completing five consecutive one year terms.
-The Chair will be ineligible to serve as vice-chair for one year after completing one or more one year terms.
-The vice-chairs will be ineligible to serve as vice-chair for one year after completing five consecutive one year terms.
-Fractional terms of 6 months or longer will be counted a completing a one year term.
+The term of service for the Chair and Vice Chairs shall be one year, provided that each term shall extend through the first meeting of the new year if a new Chair has not yet been selected.
+The Chair may not serve as Chair for one year after completing five consecutive one-year terms.
+The Chair may not serve as a Vice Chair for one year after completing one or more terms as Chair.
+A Vice Chair may not serve as Vice Chair for one year after completing five consecutive one-year terms.
+Fractional terms of 6 months or longer will be counted as a full one-year term.

 4.4.2.
 Election of Chair

-A person who is or will be a member of the ASO AC in a particular year is: – eligible to become Chair in that year provided he or she has not exceeded the term limit in section 4.4.1. – notwithstanding the fact that the procedure for electing the Chair begins during the preceding year.
+A person who is or will be a member of the Address Council in a particular year is eligible to become Chair in that year subject to the term limits set forth in Section 4.4.1, notwithstanding the fact that the procedure for electing the Chair begins during the preceding year.

 4.4.3.
 Appointment of Vice Chairs

-The newly elected Chair shall appoint two ASO AC members to be Vice Chairs.
-To be appointed, each of the appointees shall: (a) First, accept the appointment; and (b) Be from a different region to the other appointee and to the Chair; and (c) has not exceeded the term limit in section 4.4.1.
+The newly elected Chair shall appoint two Address Council members to serve as Vice Chairs.
+The Chair and Vice Chairs must each be from a different region.
+A Vice Chair must accept the appointment to be appointed.

 4.4.4.
 Election Procedure for Chair